cwant/tessagon/README.md

                           adaptor_class=VtkAdaptor)
 poly_data = tessagon.create_mesh()
 ```
 The `create_mesh()` method creates a tessellated mesh using your provided function and the tile type corresponding to the tessagon class used.
+The chosen adaptor dictates the 3D data type the mesh will be (for the `BlenderAdaptor` the output is `BMesh`, for the `VTKAdaptor` the output is `vtkPolyData`).

+Here are the options:

+* `u_range`: a list with two items indicating the minimum and maximum values for u (the first argument to the function passed);
+* `v_range`: a list with two items indicating the minimum and maximum values for v (the second argument to the function passed);
+* `u_num`: the number of tiles to be created in the u-direction;
+* `v_num`: the number of tiles to be created in the v-direction;
+* `u_cyclic`: a boolean indicating whether the u-direction is cyclic (wraps around to the beginning again;
+* `v_cyclic`: a boolean indicating whether the v-direction is cyclic;